emissary-ingress/emissary/user-guide/upgrade-from-oss-to-edge-stack.md

-# Upgrade from Ambassador Open Source to Ambassador Edge Stack
+# Upgrade from the API Gateway to the Ambassador Edge Stack

 Content coming soon! : )